What is Horizontal Analysis?

 As outlined in the Generally Accepted Accounting Principles (GAAP), the rules for the preparation of financial statements require financial statements to be consistent and comparable to compare and evaluate companies and their financial performance properly.
 Consistency constraint here means that the same accounting methods and principles must be used each year since they remain constant over the years.

-Comparability constraint, on the other hand, dictates that a company’s financial statements and other documentation be such that they can be evaluated against other similar companies within the same industry.
+On the other hand, comparability constraint dictates that a company’s financial statements and other documentation be such that they can be evaluated against other similar companies within the same industry.
 Horizontal analysis is used to improve and enhance these constraints during financial reporting.

 Therefore, analysts and investors can identify factors that drive a company’s financial growth over a period of time.
 They are also in a position to determine growth patterns and trends, such as seasonality.
-The method also enables the analysis of relative changes in different lines of products and make projections into the future.
+The method also enables the analysis of relative changes in different product lines and projections into the future.

 Key Metrics in Horizontal Analysis